jstetich/LCWMD_Monitoring_sum/Analysis/Chloride_Analysis_Summary.md

 As with the linear model, we have a skewed, slightly heavy tailed distribution of residuals, with a couple of very large outliers.
 There is perhaps slight evidence for lack of complete independence between residuals and predictors.
-T his model is adequate, but not great.
+This model is adequate, but not great.
 For careful work, we should probably use bootstrapped confidence intervals or something similar, but for our purposes, that is probably overkill.